Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

 \subsection{Basic model}

-Throughout this section and most of the paper, we focus on a basic scenario with $N$ parallel single-server infinite-buffer queues and a single dispatcher where tasks arrive as a Poisson process of rate~$\lambda(N)$, as depicted in Figure~\ref{figJSQ}.
+Throughout this section and most of the paper, we focus on a basic scenario with $N$~parallel single-server infinite-buffer queues and a single dispatcher where tasks arrive as a Poisson process of rate~$\lambda(N)$, as depicted in Figure~\ref{figJSQ}.
 Arriving tasks cannot be queued at the dispatcher, and must immediately be forwarded to one of the servers.
+This canonical setup is commonly dubbed the \emph{supermarket model}, in loose analogy with the daily-life situation of choosing between parallel check-out lanes in supermarkets.
 Tasks are assumed to have unit-mean exponentially distributed service requirements, and the service discipline at each server is supposed to be oblivious to the actual service requirements.
-This is the supermarket model described in Section~\ref{sec:intro}.

-When tasks do not get served and never depart but simply accumulate, the above setup corresponds to a so-called balls-and-bins model, and we will further elaborate on the connections and differences with work in that domain in Subsection~\ref{ballsbins}.
+When tasks do not get served and never depart but simply accumulate, the above setup corresponds to a so-called balls-and-bins model, and we will further elaborate on the connections and differences with work in that domain in Section~\ref{ballsbins}.